SpaceX astronauts return to earth with 'dark' splashdown

 SpaceX has returned four astronauts from the International Space Station, making the first US crew splashdown in darkness since the Apollo 8 moonshot.

-The Dragon capsule on Sunday parachuted into the Gulf of Mexico off the coast of Panama City, Florida just before 3am, ending the second astronaut flight for Elon Musk’s company.
+The Dragon capsule parachuted into the Gulf of Mexico off the coast of Panama City, Florida, just before 3am on Sunday (Australian time), ending the second astronaut flight for Elon Musk’s company.

 It was an express trip home, lasting just six hours, 30 minutes.

-The astronauts, three American and one Japanese, flew back in the same capsule – named Resilience – in which they launched from NASA’s Kennedy Space Center in November.
+The astronauts, three American and one Japanese, flew back in the same capsule – named Resilience – in which they launched from NASA’s Kennedy Space Centre in November.

 Their 167-day mission is the longest for astronauts launching from the US.
 The previous record of 84 days was set by NASA’s final Skylab station crew in 1974.